CCGS Terry Fox: Power and propulsion

 Terry Fox has a diesel-mechanical propulsion system consisting of four main engines driving two shafts through twin input-single output gearboxes.
-The prime movers are eight-cylinder Stork-Werkspoor 8TM410 medium-speed diesel engines producing 5800 hp at 600 rpm in continuous service.
-Each pair of main engines is coupled to a Lohmann & Stolterfoht Navilus GVE 1500 A single-stage reduction gearbox via flexible couplings designed to automatically disengage if the propellers are blocked by ice.
-However, each propeller shaft is also fitted with a heavy flywheel 3 m in diameter and 0.6 m in thickness to increase rotational inertia and absorb shocks from propeller-ice interaction.
+As built, the ship was fitted with eight-cylinder Stork-Werkspoor 8TM410 medium-speed diesel engines producing 5800 hp at 600 rpm in continuous service.
+The engines were coupled to a Lohmann & Stolterfoht Navilus GVE 1500 A single-stage reduction gearbox via flexible couplings designed to automatically disengage if the propellers are blocked by ice.
+During the drivetrain refit, the original main engines were replaced with eight-cylinder Bergen B33:45L8P medium-speed engines.
+The original gearboxes were replaced as well.

 Unlike the other Canadian offshore icebreakers built in the 1980s, Terry Fox does not have a propeller nozzles to shroud her propellers.
+However, each propeller shaft was also fitted with a heavy flywheel 3 m in diameter and 0.6 m in thickness to increase rotational inertia and absorb shocks from propeller-ice interaction.
 Her 4.8 m LIPS Canada nickel aluminium bronze controllable pitch propellers are designed to transmit 7132 kW of power per shaft to the water and produce a combined static bollard pull of about 1590 kN.
 For onboard electricity production, the ship has two 750 kW Caterpillar 3512 series ship service diesel generators and a single 200 kW Caterpillar 3406 DITA emergency diesel generator.
 In addition, both reduction gearboxes are fitted with clutched power take-offs for 1,250 kVa shaft alternators that supply power to the stern thruster and air bubbling system compressors.

 In line with her original Canadian Arctic Shipping Pollution Prevention Regulations (CASPPR) Arctic Class 4 rating, Terry Fox is designed to break at least 4 ft first-year level ice with a continuous speed of 3 kn.
 During icebreaking operations, the ice friction is reduced by lubricating the hull-ice interface with a 750 kW low-pressure air bubbling system developed by Wärtsilä.
 In open water, the system can also act as a bow thruster and used for maneuvering together with the ship's single centerline rudder and a 500 hp transverse stern thruster.
 When operating in ice-free waters, the ship was designed transit at an economical speed of about 14 kn with just two main engines, but her maximum speed is quoted as 16 kn.